Sulla: Dictatorship and reforms

 The number of praetors and quaestors was increased to provide presidents to the criminal courts and make it possible to rotate out provincial governors more frequently.
 After Sulla's dictatorship it became expected for a praetor to preside for his year over a court at Rome before rotating into a provincial governorship the next year.
 Strict qualifications were also set, with men barred from again holding the same office for ten years.
 The increased number of quaestors, henceforth twenty, also provided manpower to support those governors and, through the automatic induction of ex-quaestors into the Senate, the men to staff the many juries for the criminal tribunals.
-While automatic induction of ex-quaestors meant censors were no longer required adjust the Senate's membership, Sulla did not abolish the censorship: censors continued to be elected in the years afterwards but the political consequences of registering the mass of new Italian citizens likely caused the Romans to stall out the process by electing censors only intermittently.
+While automatic induction of ex-quaestors meant censors were no longer required to adjust the Senate's membership, Sulla did not abolish the censorship: censors continued to be elected in the years afterwards but the political consequences of registering the mass of new Italian citizens likely caused the Romans to stall out the process by electing censors only intermittently.
 Other reforms also came, with Sulla abolishing the corn dole to urban residents, abolishing election and returning to co-option of priests, and imposing new sumptuary laws.
 He also took the opportunity to settle his veterans on land seized from men or communities who opposed him during the war; and with some ten thousand slaves owned by proscribed men, he freed so to create large numbers of freedmen clients loyal to him and his memory.

-To inaugurate this reformed republic, Sulla served an ordinary consulship in 80 BC Metellus Pius.
+To inaugurate this reformed republic, Sulla served an ordinary consulship in 80 BC with Metellus Pius.
 Sulla resigned his dictatorship and served an ordinary consulship for the remainder of the year.
 He also disbanded his legions and, through these gestures, attempted to show the re-establishment of normal consular government.
 He dismissed his lictores and walked unguarded in the Forum, offering to give account of his actions to any citizen.
 The move was intended to signal an end to the political crisis and a return to normality.

 The bulk of the reforms, however, quickly proved unworkable.
 His reforms to criminal law sought to replace public deliberation, norms, and flexibility with the rigidity of law, even as the restrictions on the tribunate meant many of those laws would be spottily if at all enforced.
 The increased number of lower magistrates also proved to greatly increase the intensity for competition to the upper magistracies.
 Indeed, the influx of new men who held only junior office and could not expect promotion, along with the death of large portions of the political class in the civil war and the Social War preceding it, meant that the post-Sullan Senate was and would be politically and militarily inexperienced in comparison to its prewar counterpart.